-In this paper, we aim to validate that the GG02 protocol can be performed using homodyne detection and without actively switching the quadratures as originally proposed and demonstrated over the last two decades.
-We prove our scheme retains the characteristics of GG02 protocols for CVQKD and does not create any new security loopholes.
-Additionally, our proposed scheme works with the setup of Local LO as well.
 The paper is structured as follows.
-The section \ref{sec:gmcv} provides the outline of Gaussian modulated CVQKD protocol GG02.
-In section \ref{sec:rota}, we describe the arbitrary rotation of the frame of reference in Bob's measurement and prove its equivalence to GG02.
-Finally, we discuss our results in section \ref{sec:disc} and conclusion in \ref{sec:conc}.
+The Sec. \ref{sec:gmcv} provides the outline of Gaussian modulated CV-QKD protocol GG02.
+In Sec. \ref{sec:rota}, we describe the arbitrary rotation of the frame of reference in Bob's measurement and prove its equivalence to GG02.
+Finally, discussion and conclusion of our results is in Sec. \ref{sec:disc}.